HeiaHeia/styleguide/ruby.md

     end
     ```

 * Use [YARD](http://yardoc.org/) and its conventions for API documentation.
-Don't put an
-  empty line between the comment block and the `def`.
+  Don't put an empty line between the comment block and the `def`.
 * Keep lines fewer than 80 characters.
+It is possible to use 100 characters
+  in special cases only.
 * Avoid trailing whitespace.

 ## Syntax